natashadoan/macroPAD/README.md

 # Natasha’s Sensory Fidget Macropad!

 Here's my project: a 5-key fidget hackpad based off the starter project offered on highway.
 It was created as a way to learn to use Kicad and design hardware.
 Inside, there is a XIAO RP2040 microcontroller, 2 RGB LEDs whose colors can changes, and can be used as a stress/anxiety/boredom reliever or for functional keyboard shortcuts.
-The case is made of 2 parts: a bottom and a top, with the top having hole cutouts f9or the 5 keys.
+The case is made of 2 parts: a bottom and a top, with the top having hole cutouts for the 5 keys.

 This was my very first time using Kicad and designing a PCB, which was actually very fun!
 My friends and I go to artisan pop up markets in my hometown often, and I always see keypad fidget toys, so when I saw the beginner friendly project was a hackpad, I knew I had to attempt it.